 For calibration of the polarization resolved setup, first turn on the parallel and perpendicular detector channels, and power on the blue laser [1].
 Ensure that the laser power is set to 60 microwatts [2] and open the time-correlated single-photon counting or TCSPC (T-C-S-P-C) software control panel [3].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20679658

 Talent switching on the detector channels and blue laser.
+Added shot: measurement showing 60uW power.

 SCREEN: Talent adjusting the laser power to 60 microwatts.